-There are many aspects that go into achieving a green dream home.
-It has to fit your budget, provide healthy indoor air, operate efficiently, be economical to build, and conserve water just to name a few.
+There are many aspects that go into achieving your dream green home.
+It has to fit your budget, provide healthy indoor air, operate efficiently, be economical to build, and conserve water (just to name a few).
 The appropriate team depends on the complexity of the design.
 As I have written many times, just purchasing a plan from a magazine does not take into account the site, the climate, or locally available materials and expertise.
 A builder is not an expert at selecting materials that are the most efficient and affordable option to achieve your goal.
 Many times they will send you to a supply house to make your selections – this puts all the burden on you to determine the most economical and appropriate option.
 Unless you frequently build homes yourself, you should not be expected to know the best solutions.

-Don’t fall for the old trap of purchasing a plan that do not address the site, materials, your functional needs, or the climate.
+Don’t fall for the old trap of purchasing a plan that does not address the site, materials, your functional needs, or the climate.
 Don’t hire a builder that does not know and understand building science.
 Don’t allow installers to learn by their mistakes on your project.
 Don’t let a designer with little experience in efficient homes learn how to design your green home.
-Find a balanced team of experts, pay a little more up front if that is needed to get the best team; it will save you everyday with a job done right.
+Find a balanced team of experts and pay a little more up front if that is needed to get the best team; it will save you everyday with a job done right.